jsinapov/tufts_service_robots/poi_scan/README.md

     roslaunch poi_scan poi_scan.launch

  And finally, you can use it.
-The following is a simple client usage example:
+The following is a simple client usage example. `poi_scan_client.py` is hard-coded to drive to 'hall2_adjacent_rm212_collaboration_room' and then perform the scan.

     rosrun poi_scan poi_scan_client.py